Google sets rules for HQ guest speakers after controversy over Indian historian - ExBulletin

 Some workers complained to senior management about Malhotra, according to a complaints message.
 Malhotra described homosexuality as a medical condition and Islam as a destructive force, according to a related document compiled by Alphabet Labor, a labor group that has petitioned Google to designate caste in its anti-discrimination policy.

-Malhotra told Reuters he supports marginalized communities but opposes the politicization of bigotry in ways that divide societies and make them vulnerable to foreign colonization.
+Malhotra told Reuters he supports marginalized communities but opposes “the politicization of bigotry in a way that divides societies and makes them vulnerable to foreign colonization”.

-According to employee-to-employee messages, allowing him to speak after canceling Soundararajans would have been an inconsistent standard.
+According to messages between employees, allowing him to speak after Soundararajan’s cancellation would have been an inconsistent standard.

-A new speaker policy stipulates that employees must submit suggestions and have them approved by a cross-functional review team.
+The new speaker policy stipulates that employees “must submit proposals for approval” by a “cross-functional” review team.
 The deadline for requests is at least 12 weeks before the event.

-Wait for a response before contacting the speaker and/or their representatives, it says.
-Failure to follow this process is a violation of Google policy.
+“We will wait for a response before contacting the speaker and/or their representatives,” it says.

 |